About

 Unless otherwise noted, the following sections for each species will assist you in identifying the species of interest, discovering what ecoregions and plant communities they are found in, and mentioning additional information such as forage value, medicinal or toxic properties, and reclamation services.

-Their species are organized in two ways:
+Their species are organized in three ways:

 Each page has various galleries of photographs to pour through.
 As you hover your mouse over each photo (or tap a photo on your mobile device), you will notice that each photograph is captioned with common and scientific names.